CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 ** Configurations on the local console **

-Configuring OT components on the local console for many components is limited to the initial configuration at startup so that management can be done in operation via network-based remote access.
+Configuring OT components on the local console for many components is limited to the initial configuration at startup, so that management can be done in operation via network-based remote access.
 Non-networked components continue to be configured through the local console.
-In addition, the local console is often retained as an alternate configuration option in the event of network infrastructure failure and is not disabled.
+In addition, the local console is often maintained as an alternate configuration option in case of network infrastructure failure and is not disabled.

 Physical access to enabled system consoles must therefore be appropriately restricted, such as secure premises or lockable server cabinets.
 Furthermore, access to the console should be password protected and limited to authorized access.